What I know about living your life purpose

 When we step into our purpose we have to leave other things behind... and we've been conditioned to believe this means failing.
 We've been conditioned to believe a relationship is only successful if we make it to 50 years, that a career is only successful if we climb the corporate ladder, and that we are only capable and competent with a degree and the right letters after our name.
 And so those of us who feel the pull to purpose often push it down to fit in with these societal beliefs.

-I met the person I thought I would marry when I was 15 and our breakup 6 years later (that rockbottom I mentioned above) lead me to my own awakening.
+I met the person I thought I would marry when I was really, really young.
 When he re-emerged a few months ago after I started really getting into the groove of what I'm here to do, I had a choice to lean into trying again or lean out and stay committed to my purpose.
 I knew I couldn't have both; it wasn't fated to be that way.
-So I made the choice to follow my purpose and it was one of the toughest decisions I've ever made.
+So I made the choice to follow my purpose and my Highest path and it was one of the toughest decisions I've ever made.
 For the first time in my life I truly understood what it meant to sacrifice.

 7. You have to be honest with yourself.